leomeyer/Arducom/README.md

 	- Remote-controlling Arduinos
 	- Data acquisition and data logging
-	- Controlling relays
+	- Controlling relays or other actors
 	- Taking measurements

-For example, you want to use an Arduino with an SD card as a low cost data logger.
+For example, you may want to use an Arduino with an SD card as a low cost data logger.
 More often than not it is impractical to remove the SD card and insert it into a reader to extract the data logs because this means interrupting the data logging.
-Perhaps you may want to query the Arduino for current readings from elsewhere.
+Perhaps you may as well want to query the Arduino for current readings from elsewhere.
 Communicating over serial interfaces might not be possible because the Arduino already uses these for data acquisition.
 Software serial might also be impractical due to timing constraints.